myronschippers/todo-list-react-tutorial/README.md

 ### Phase 2.1: Creating Pages

 In **Phase 2.1** we'll be setting up the different pages we need for our new features.
 This will include a Daily, Categories, and Details pages for our users to navigate between.
+If they want to manage categories they will goto th categories page and if they want to alter / update the todos in the particular category they will go to the details page.

 **Sample Repo Branch:**